Arjuuuu07/F.T-Physiological-Instability-Detection-Engine/README.md

 After downloading, place the dataset file inside the project directory before running the code.

-The dataset contains physiological signals used for predicting patient states:
+The dataset contains physiological signals used for predicting patient states: 0,1,2.
-Normal, Critical, and Emergency.
 --------------------------------------------------------------------------------------------------------------------------------------------------------

 ## Author